rapiddweller/rapiddweller-benerator-ce/doc/data_generation_concepts.md

 ## Importing Entities

-Entities can be imported from 'system's, files or other generators.
+Entities can be imported from 'systems, files or other generators.
 A typical application is to (re)use a DBUnit setup file from your (hopefully existing ;-) unit tests:

 `<iterate source="shop/shop.dbunit.xml" consumer="db"/>`